creativecuriositystudio/squell/README.md

 This query would find a user with the email of exactly `test@example.com`, or an ID larger than 5, but with the benefit of the query being checked at compile time.
-Take a look atthe API documentation for more information on the query operators available - but for the most part they are the same as the Sequelize operators.
+Take a look at the API documentation for more information on the query operators available - but for the most part they are the same as the Sequelize operators.